mudler/luet/docs/content/en/docs/Concepts/Overview/build_packages.md

 To resolve the dependency tree Luet uses a SAT solver and no database.
 It is responsible for calculating the dependencies of a package and to prevent conflicts.
 The Luet core is still young, but it has a comprehensive test suite that we use to validate any future changes.

 Building a package with Luet requires only a [definition](/docs/docs/concepts/packages/specfile).
 This definition can be self-contained and be only composed of one [specfile](/docs/docs/concepts/packages/specfile), or a group of them, forming a Luet tree.
 For more complex use-cases, see [collections](/docs/docs/concepts/packages/collections).
+Luet also supports building packages from standard `Dockerfile` directly.

 Run `luet build --help` to get more help for each parameter.

 Build accepts a list of packages to build, which syntax is in the `category/name-version` notation.
 See also [specfile documentation page](/docs/docs/concepts/packages/specfile/#refering-to-packages-from-the-cli) to see how to express packages from the CLI.

+## Reproducible builds

+Pinning a container build is not easy - there are always so many moving pieces, and sometimes just set `FROM` an image tag might not be enough.

+Luet while building a package generates intermediate images that are stored and can be optionally pushed in a registry.
+Those images can be re-used by Luet if building again the same tree to guarantuee highly reproducible builds.

 ## Environmental variables